fbpx Skip to main content

 • Sensitivity to cold or chewing on the tooth/ teeth treated

-• A dull ache to the area where the local anesthetic was given
+• A dull ache in the area where the local anesthetic was given

 • Tenderness around your gums